belmontefrancisco/Games/README.md

-This folder contains diverse code for game prototypes and ideas.
+This folder contains diverse code for games prototypes and ideas.